Cortical-SSM: A Deep State Space Model for Motor Imagery Decoding from EEG Signals: Related Work

 \section{Related Work}

-EEG and ECoG decoding methods have been extensively studied, as reviewed in~\citep{abibullaev2023, altaheri2023}.
-Additionally, diverse predictive methods for multivariate time series signals have been systematically summarized in~\citep{lara2021, liang2024}.
-Furthermore, deep state space models (Deep SSMs) have emerged as a promising architecture for sequence modeling, with recent advances comprehensively documented in~\citep{patro2024, wang2024}.
+Deep learning-based methods for EEG decoding have been extensively studied, as reviewed by Abibullaev et al.~\citep{abibullaev2023} and Altaheri et al.~\cite{altaheri2023}.
+Additionally, predictive methods for multivariate time series have been systematically summarized by Lara et al.~\cite{lara2021} and Liang et al.~\cite{liang2024}.
+Furthermore, deep state space models (Deep SSMs) have recently emerged as a promising architecture for sequence modeling, with advances documented by Patro et al.~\cite{patro2024} and Wang et al.~\cite{wang2024}.

-\textbf{EEG and ECoG decoding.} Deep-learning based methods for decoding EEG and ECoG signals have been extensively investigated~\citep{EEGPT, EEGConformer}, and they demonstrate considerable potential for enhancing communication and rehabilitation in patients with physical paralysis~\citep{abibullaev2023, altaheri2023}.
+\paragraph{Deep learning-based EEG decoding.} Deep learning-based methods for decoding EEG signals have been extensively investigated~\citep{EEGPT, EEGConformer}, and they demonstrate considerable potential for enhancing communication and rehabilitation in patients with physical paralysis~\citep{abibullaev2023, altaheri2023}.
 Early attempts rely on convolutional architectures~\citep{EEGNet, FBCNet}.
-Nonetheless, the limited receptive field of convolutional layers has motivated the exploration of Transformer–based approaches~\citep{EEGConformer, LMDANet, LaBraM, Medformer} to model temporal dependencies in EEG and ECoG signals.
+Nonetheless, the limited receptive field of convolutional layers has motivated the exploration of Transformer-based approaches~\citep{EEGConformer, Medformer} to model temporal dependencies in EEG signals.
 Medformer~\citep{Medformer}, for instance, segments input signals into patches of varying temporal lengths and then feeds these patches into a Transformer.
 These Transformer-based approaches typically employ temporal patching strategies prior to Transformer processing to address computational complexity in long-sequence modeling.
-However, this preprocessing step may disrupt fine-grained temporal dependencies in EEG and ECoG signals.
+However, this preprocessing step may disrupt fine-grained temporal dependencies in EEG signals.